ddarkr/waka-box/README.md

   <p align="center">Update a pinned gist to contain your weekly WakaTime stats</p>
 </p>

+> 🛠 This repository is an edited version.
+Please using [original repository](https://github.com/matchai/waka-box).

 ---

 > 📌✨ For more pinned-gist projects like this one, check out: https://github.com/matchai/awesome-pinned-gists